Tesla's stock falls sharply after Elon Musk's tearful interview

 Investors weren't sympathetic.

-The stock fell 8% on Friday, and it's down more than 20% since the day Musk tweeted he had secured funding for a private takeover of Tesla (TSLA).
+The stock closed down 9% on Friday, and it's down 21% since the day Musk tweeted he had secured funding for a private takeover of Tesla (TSLA).

 Musk hasn't exactly given investors confidence that he's on the ball.